Natural Sciences Elective

 Links to Useful and Interesting Web Sites

 All of the links listed below appear to reach useful sources of information regarding dynamical systems and order and chaos in the natural world.
 There are many more web sites than can be listed here.
 Therefore, users are urged to exploit the links at the sites listed here and to search the web independently for other interesting sites.
-I expect to update this page occasionally during the Spring Quarter.
 Any student who finds a particularly good site not listed here is invited to send me the URL via e-mail at email@example.com.

 TWO GENERAL SITES